ucsd-cse30-f17/pa4-public/README.md

     struct BSTNode* node;
 ```

-To access the member of a struct, use the arrow operator `->`.
+To access the member of a struct via a pointer, use the arrow operator `->`.
 For example, assuming you've declared a variable `struct BST* bst`, then you might access that BST's root like this: `bst->root`.

 #### 1.3 Dynamic Memory Allocation
 Recommended reading: Section [C.8](http://booksite.elsevier.com/9780128000564/content/APP0C_C_Programming.pdf) in the textbook.
 For extra help, you can also refer to [TutorialsPoint](https://www.tutorialspoint.com/cprogramming/c_memory_management.htm).

 If you need an idea of how dynamic memory allocation for a struct might work, refer to `TestManualMallocAndFree()` in `test.c` in the provided starter code.

-As a brief summary, dynamic memory allocation (which allocates memory in the Heap) is useful because it allows you to work with (add, delete, modify) things in memory at runtime.
-For this programming assignment, we're asking you to use dynamic memory allocation to allocate things on the Heap (using `malloc` or `calloc`), and then to deallocate them (using `free`).
+The lectures from November 1 and 3 cover the use of dynamic allocation on structs in detail.
+For this programming assignment, you'll need to both allocate things on the Heap (using `malloc` or `calloc`), and then to deallocate them (using `free`).

-Also, refer to the podcast from the Wednesday, Nov.
-1 lecture.

 #### 1.4 Valgrind
 But how do you check to make sure that you've allocated and deallocated memory properly?
 That's where Valgrind comes in.
 After you've written `bst.c` and written some tests (see [section 4](https://github.com/ucsd-cse30-f17/pa4-public/blob/master/README.md#4-testing-your-functions) of this writeup), you can use the following command to run valgrind: